 MLFlow is an open-source platform to manage the machine learning model, including training parameters, metrics, and artifacts.
-All of the information the data scientists can check in the platform and know how to improve the machine learning model.
+All the data scientists can check the information in the platform and know how to improve the machine learning model.
 Find out more at the following links.

-The PrimeHub platform integrates MLFlow as the model management.
+The PrimeHub platform integrates MLFlow as the model management function.
 You can see the result on the PrimeHub model page.
 You can see the detailed information here:

 Step 1: Create the MLflow Server

-To track our experiments, we must first install MLflow, which is available as one of PrimeHub Apps.
-Follow the guide below to install MLflow:
+To track our experiments, we must first install MLflow, which is available as part of PrimeHub Apps.
+Use the guide at the following link to install MLflow: